doc4d/4d-web-studio/docs/design-webforms/datasources.md

 - A **Search** area, allowing to filter the datasource list

 - The **Catalog**, which holds:
-    * data from your database.
+    * dataclasses from your application.
 From this list, you can designate entities or entity selections from your [datastore](https://developer.4d.com/docs/en/ORDA/dsmapping.html), and they will be handled by the server as datasources.
-    * the functions defined in each class
+    * the functions defined at the datastore level and in each dataclass

-- **Webform datasources**: Datasources that can only be used within the webform.
+- **This Webform**: Datasources that can only be used within the webform.

 - **Namespaces**: Datasources that can be used in several webforms your project (**shared datasources**), grouped by namespaces.
 You can create a namespace by clicking on the **+** icon or when defining a shared datasource.

 #### From the Catalog

+You can create webform or shared datasources from the Catalog.

 1. In the Data Sources section, choose **Catalog** > **Data Classes**
 2. Click the **+** icon next to a dataclass